 “I try to find experts in their fields of outdoor activities,” Acton said.
 “My shows feature experts talking about boat mechanics, upgrading hunting or fishing equipment, hunting dog care and safety, expert shooters, fishing tips and most any subject useful for my listeners.

 “I have brought in guests who spoke on designing bass boats, winners of major bass tournaments and members from organizations like Ducks Unlimited, a good mix of outdoor subjects.”

 Acton's listeners have discovered this is the difference between his shows and others.
 He constantly tries to give listeners something different.
 Listeners tune in every Saturday morning to see what Acton is going to do next.

-This variety is exactly what outdoor enthusiasts need for improving hunting or fishing techniques.
+Page 2 of 2 - This variety is exactly what outdoor enthusiasts need for improving hunting or fishing techniques.
 We generally have to pay for good outdoor advice that is available on Acton's show for free.